ARE YOU READY?

 I’ve moved but I have kept my post office box - why do I still need to change my voting address?

-Where you live in Eagle County (your street address) determines which candidates are on your ballot.
+Where you live in Eagle County (your street address) determines which candidates or ballot measures are on your ballot.

 I will be gone during this election season!
 Can I get my ballot forwarded?

 You can provide a temporary mailing address.
 Go to GoVoteColorado.gov, find your voter registration and edit it by adding a new mailing address.
-That will remain your mailing address unless and until you change it for future elections, so don’t forget to update it when needed.
-This ballot mailing address field works great for voters who are visiting family for an extended period of time, have been displaced due to COVID, are studying outside of the area, etc.
+That will remain your mailing address unless and until you change it for future elections, so be sure to update it when needed.
+This additional mailing address field works well for voters who are out of the area for an extended period of time.

 I’m a college student.
 How can I vote?

-College students have options!
-A short summary: you can vote in Colorado so long as you have been a resident for 22 days, which means you can vote in Colorado if you grew up here and still consider Colorado to be your residence, or if you have come to Colorado for college (even if you are now remotely learning) and have been a resident for at least 22 days.
-If you prefer to vote in another state (because it is where you grew up or where you now go to school), check the rules of that state.
+College students have options: you can vote in Colorado as long as you have been a resident for 22 days, which means you can vote in Colorado if you grew up here and consider Colorado to be your home, or if you have come to Colorado for college (even if you are now remotely learning) and have been a resident for at least 22 days.
+If you prefer to vote in another state because it is where you grew up or where you now go to school, check the rules of that state.
 But remember to pick just one state – you can only vote once!

-When should I expect to receive my ballot in the mail?
+When should I expect to receive my Primary Election ballot in the mail?

-Ballots for the November 8th General Election will be mailed to all active, registered voters the week of October 17th.
-If you don’t receive yours by October 24th, our Clerk and Recorder, Regina O’Brien, asks that you stop by a Vote Center for a new ballot.
+Ballots for the June 25th Primary Election will be mailed to registered voters the week of June 3rd.
+If you don’t receive yours by Monday, June 10th, stop by a Vote Center for a replacement ballot.

 I got my ballot in the mail.
 How can I return it?

-There are three ways to return your ballot – but before you do any of these, be sure to vote all the way down and sign the envelope!
+There are three ways to return your ballot – but before you do any of these, be sure to vote the entire ballot and sign the envelope!

-1. Drop it in an election drop box anywhere in Colorado by 7:00 pm November 8th.
+1. Drop it in a ballot drop box anywhere in Colorado by 7:00 pm June 25th.
 You can find the Eagle County locations here, and you can find all the drop boxes in the state at justvotecolorado.org (scroll down to the map).

 3. Drop it off in person at a Vote Center.
 Those centers can also be found at justvotecolorado.org (scroll down to view map) and the Eagle County locations can be found here.